When sampling works in data-driven control: Informativity for stabilization in continuous time: Data informativity in continuous time

 as it is the integral of positive semidefinite matrices.
-The second immediately follows from and the fact that $\calZ(N_{\textup{cont}}(Q))$ is nonempty (see \cite[Eq.
+The second hypothesis can be derived from the fact that $\calZ(N_{\textup{cont}}(Q))$ is nonempty (see \cite[Eq.
 (3.5)]{HJVW-MKC-JE-HLT:22}).
 The third is immediate since $M_{22}=0$.
 To show the fourth condition, we need to prove

 Let $v \in \ker \int_0^T ^\top dt$.
 Then